Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Datasets and Benchmarks

-\textbf{KIBA (Kinase Inhibitor Bioactivity) Dataset} was originally proposed in \citet{tang2014}.
+\xhdr{KIBA (Kinase Inhibitor Bioactivity) Dataset} KIBA was originally proposed in \citet{tang2014}.
 It aimed to integrate various bioactivity types, including $K_i$, $K_d$, and $IC_{50}$, into a single term named the KIBA score, and to demonstrate its usage in classifying kinase inhibitor targets and pinpointing errors in binding affinity datasets.
 The dataset was obtained from searching for drug-kinase interactions in ChEMBL with $IC_{50}$ and at least one binding constant terms ($K_i$ and $K_d$).
-For each interaction in the KIBA dataset, they have converted the bioactivity terms into KIBA score using the equations below: \XL{maybe move this part to the binding constant}
+For each interaction in the KIBA dataset, they have converted the bioactivity terms into KIBA score using the equations below:

 with $L_i=0.3$ and $L_d=1.3$, which are the optimal values for adjustment.
-There are no features of any kind included in the original dataset.
-Users need to look up ChEMBL, PDB, or other sources to obtain features of drug-kinase pairs.
+There are no features included; users need to look up ChEMBL, PDB, or other sources to obtain features of drug-kinase pairs.